 The Eco-Anxious Stories team is led by Story Strategist Rachel Malena-Chan, who partners with a number of collaborators to provide a wide range of storytelling services.

-We facilitate workshops, produce original content, develop resources, create videos and podcasts, and manage projects related to mental health and climate change.
+We produce original content, create tools and learning materials, develop resources, create videos and podcasts, and manage projects related to mental health and climate change.

 Creator & Story Strategist